 This Court first recited the narrow-construction canon in Department of the Air Force v.
 Rose, 425 U.S. 352 (1976).
 In that case, the Court stated that FOIA's exemptions "do not obscure the basic policy that disclosure, not secrecy, is the dominant objective of the Act."
 Id. at 361.
+It then declared that these exemptions "must be narrowly construed."
+Id.
 Its sole authority for this proposition consisted of three of the D.C.
 Circuit cases cited above: the two Vaughn cases and Soucie.
-Id.
-The Court then offered a block-quotation from a prior case from this Court that did not recite a narrow-construction canon, but instead merely characterized FOIA as "broadly conceived."
-Id. (quoting EPA v.
+Id.The Court then offered a blockquotation from a prior case from this Court that did not recite a narrow-construction canon, but instead merely characterized FOIA as "broadly conceived." (quoting EPA v.
 Mink, 410 U.S. 73, 80 (1973)).
 That block-quotation also cited a Senate Report that did not endorse a narrow-construction canon either, but instead observed that "[s]uccess lies in providing a workable formula which encompasses, balances, and protects all interests, yet places emphasis on the fullest responsible disclosure."
 Id. (quoting S. Rep. No. 89-813, at 3 (1965)).
 No additional explanation for the narrow-construction canon was provided.